Deepwater Risers – Historical Review and Future Projections

 About

-Pete is currently the general manager of 2H Offshore’s office in Rio de Janeiro, Brazil.
+Pete is currently the director of 2H Offshore’s office in Rio de Janeiro, Brazil.
 Pete graduated with first-class honours in mechanical engineering from Cardiff University, UK, and joined 2H in 2002.
 After two years working at 2H’s office in Woking, he spent a year working as part of a 2H team within Saipem’s offices in Paris on the Kizomba B Project and then moved to Brazil in October 2005.
 During his time at 2H, he has developed extensive experience in freestanding riser systems in the Kizomba B project, SCRs on the P-55 FEED and also on the BSR system installed by Subsea7 in the Sapinhoá and Lula-NE fields offshore Brazil.
 He shares the management of the 2H office in Brazil with technical manager Roberto Alvim.

 Language